Kenmore Beavers Win at Oshkosh

 Judges take into account not only how the aircraft looks, but the degree of craftsmanship involved in building, restoring and maintaining the planes.

-Several of the members from our Rebuild Program pose with Mark Stevens' Gold Lindy and John Viskop’s Best Metal.
-Kenmore Air's Rebuild Program wouldn't be possible without the skill and expertise of these amazing individuals.
+Several of the members from our Restoration Program pose with Mark Stevens' Gold Lindy and John Viskop’s Best Metal.
+Kenmore Air's Restoration Program wouldn't be possible without the skill and expertise of these amazing individuals.

-Throughout the years, the Rebuild Program has fully restored more than 150 Beaver airframes.
-Today, the ‘Kenmore Beaver’ has become the standard for Beaver rebuilds.
+Throughout the years, the Restoration Program has fully restored more than 150 Beaver airframes.
+Today, the ‘Kenmore Beaver’ has become the standard for Beaver restorations.